 “I have fought goblins,” Gus declaimed in his light, husky tenor, “and giant dogs, and wicked fairies, and men with swords and guns, and other critters like me.”
 He had not always won, but it was more important that these enemies could be fought.
 “So don’t worry about this guy.”
 Mateo beamed.
 Brawn was not really going to serve Gus best here, but, like the teddy bear, it made Mateo feel better.
 So be it.

 Still grinning, Gus leaned down to the boy’s face, reflecting his grin, and bumped foreheads, like a cat greeting.
 “Let’s give him a surprise.
 I’ll be right here.”
 He clapped Mateo on the shoulder, crouched, and slid back under the bed.

 Time passed.
-Gus heard the TV on a Hispanic language channel; Mateo’s parents were trying to relax, hoping their little boy would not have another attack of night terrors, and that the vandal would not again break into their little corner grocery downstairs.
+Gus heard the TV on a Spanish language channel; Mateo’s parents were trying to relax, hoping their little boy would not have another attack of night terrors, and that the vandal would not again break into their little corner grocery downstairs.
 The two woes had begun last week, together, but they could not fathom a link between them.
 The police had taken their information but produced no results.
 The doctor told them night terrors just went away after a while.